hexa-org/policy-orchestrator/deployments/README.md

 # Hexa applications

-Hexa uses fresh cloud to deploy the hexa-demo applications.
-You could find out more about [fresh cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.
+Hexa uses Fresh Cloud to deploy the hexa-demo applications.
+You could find out more about [Fresh Cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.

 The below notes summarize the steps used to deploy hexa applications.

-## Google Cloud
+## Google Cloud (example)

-## Install Google Cloud SDK
+### Install Google Cloud SDK

 Install the Google Cloud SDK CLI following [these instructions](https://cloud.google.com/sdk/docs/install) or with [Homebrew](https://formulae.brew.sh/cask/google-cloud-sdk).

-## Google Cloud Project Setup
+### Google Cloud Project Setup

 Log in to Google Cloud.